Xiagang: Policy response

+Implementation

 The statist approach consisted mostly of Re-employment Service Centres (RSCs) to process laid off workers, which individual companies were required to build in 1998.
 RSCs provided living allowances, social security, job training, and health insurance, assuming many of the responsibilities previously funded by the state.
 These centres became central to developing Chinese social security infrastructure, providing a means for SOEs to offload surplus workers and increase efficiency, while ensuring that the retrenched were cared for.
 However, by 2000, the central government viewed RSCs as a failure, due to uneven participation, lack of funding within firms, and abuses of the system by workers and officials.
 Ultimately, the RSCs were closed and Xiagang workers were transferred directly into the open labour market without benefits or transitional support.

-The coverage and associated benefits of the statist approach have varied significantly, due largely to uneven implementation.
-Some Xiagang workers report having received effective assistance to ease their transition into new employment, whereas others expressed that government intervention had “come to nothing.”
-The quality of unemployment support in each region was determined by the quantity and severity of layoffs in that area, company funding, and availability of local government resources.
+The coverage and associated benefits of the statist approach have varied significantly, due largely to uneven implementation of different regions as well as the financial resources of local governments and SOEs.
+In economically developed cities like Shanghai, some Xiagang workers report having received effective assistance to ease their transition into new employment, whereas in financially struggling provinces and cities like Shanxi, Wuhan, and Chongqing, workers frequently expressed that government intervention had "come to nothing."